FriedShrimpBBQ/friedshrimpbbq.github.io/_posts/2023-01-21-game-master-emulator-in-mithril.md

 ## On Bulma

 I didn't have a strong reason to use Bulma, one reason was it seemed fairly complete as a CSS framework and was not bootstrap.
+Perhaps one day I'll explore Tailwind or Materialize.
+At this point in time, this fits in the "good enough" category for my needs.